Integrative Project

 The role of the Sponsor, at minimum, is to review the completed Integrative Project, and provide a qualitative evaluation using the Online IP Evaluation Form.
 In many cases students work closely with their Sponsors, who provide mentorship on the project, as well as an evaluation of the result.
 This model has allowed students to work in content areas that are well beyond the reach of our core faculty, and acquire expertise in areas that are intrinsically valuable to them.

-Our Program expects that Sponsors of Integrative Projects will maintain appropriately high standards for rigor, depth and breadth in evaluating the work of our students.
+Our Program hopes that sponsors will maintain appropriately high standards for rigor, depth and breadth in evaluating the work of our students.
 In each case, the student should demonstrate a clear objective in completing the research.
 Although the ambition and scope of these projects vary widely; at a minimum, the manuscript should be well-written, carefully edited, and conform to American Psychological Association guidelines with regard to style and citations.
 The overview of the literature should be comprehensive, and include recent empirical work that shows a thoughtful awareness of the relevant literature.
 Research proposals or reports should demonstrate a firm grasp of the relevant methods, and ethical standards, and analyses should be appropriate to answer the questions being asked in the study.

 Sponsor's Evaluation